eu-waliston/Da-Vinci-Project/README.md

-# The da Vicni Project.
+# The da Vinci Project.

 ##  A React SPA about the polymath Pablo Da Vinci, in this project,  i'll use some technologies: